kenstler/aws-ml-iot-lab/Prep_Challenge/README.md

 ### Deploying the Face-detection Model

-Once back in the SageMaker console, select the "Notebook" tab from the sidebar on the left.
+Once back in the SageMaker console, select the "Notebook Instances" link from the sidebar on the left.
 You should see the same notebook screen as before, only now instead of "Pending", the status should read "InService" (if not, please wait a bit longer).
 Next, click "Open" under "Actions" to open your notebook instance.

 ![Alt text](../screenshots/notebook_dashboard_1.png)

 You'll be redirected to the notebook instance, and will land in the jupyter notebook dashboard.
 From here, you can navigate through your local filesystem, open and edit notebooks, text files, terminals, etc. By default, you'll have two directories: "lost+found" and "sample-notebooks", the latter of which contains a litany of examples for building, training, and deploying algorithms on SageMaker.

 The "New" tab on the top right can be used to create new files, as well as open up a terminal window through the dashboard.
-We need to clone a github repository, so let's open up a new terminal:
+We need to clone a github repository, so let's open up a new terminal by clicking "New" then clicking "Terminal" in the bottom of the list.

 ![Alt text](../screenshots/jupyter_dashboard_1.png)